DerFetzer/in-code-we-rust/crates/exercise-06/README.md

 This exercise is about simple network programming and writing a CLI using [clap](https://docs.rs/clap/latest/clap/index.html).

 ## ToDo
 1. Run the existing UDP echo server and test it with something like `nc`.
-What could be problematic with the implementation.
+What could be problematic with the implementation?
-2. Implement an improved version that spawns a thread for each incoming UPD packet.
-What could be problematic with this implementation.
+2. Implement an improved version that spawns a thread for each incoming UDP packet.
+What could be problematic with this implementation?
 3. Implement a version that uses message passing and only one thread for sending.
 4. [*Optional*] Implement an async version using [tokio](https://docs.rs/tokio/latest/tokio/index.html).
 5. Implement a client for our echo server in [client.rs](src/bin/client.rs) that reads user input from `stdin`.